hlinl02025/formal_qmdb/structure_algo_invariant.md

 ### What's Inside Each Entry:
 1. **Key** - The label or identifier
 2. **Value** - The actual data stored
-3. **Next Key Hash** - A pointer to the next entry in alphabetical order
+3. **Next Key Hash** - A pointer to the next entry in alphabetical order by their keys
 4. **Version** - A unique identifier for the transaction that created or modified the entry
-5. **Serial Number** - A unique ID number for this entry within its section
+5. **Serial Number** - A unique ID number for this entry within its shard
 6. **dsn_list** - A list of Deactivated serial numbers

 ### Special Properties:
 - **Immutable**: Once written, an entry can never be changed.
 Instead, a new version is created.
-- **Linked**: Each entry knows which entry comes next in alphabetical order
 - **Sorted**: All entries are automatically kept in alphabetical order by their keys

 ### Visual Example:
 ```
-Entry A: Key="apple", Value="red fruit", Next="0x1d3w"
+Entry A: Key="apple", Value="red fruit", Next="0x1d3f"
-Entry B: Key="banana", Value="yellow fruit", Next="0x1r36"
+Entry B: Key="banana", Value="yellow fruit", Next="0x1e36"
 Entry C: Key="cherry", Value="red berry", Next="0x12fe"
 ```